clr2of8/community/README.md

 The variables are meant to be replaced at runtime.
 In the Operator, this happens automatically but if you want to use these files manually, you will need to fill in the desired values.
 The more variables you use, the more dynamic your operations will be.

-Variables are either discoverable or reportable.
+Variables are either discoverable or automatic.

 ### Discoverable variables